Summary

 Why, anybody can have a brain.
 That’s a very mediocre commodity.
 Every pusillanimous creature that crawls on the earth or slinks through slimy seas has a brain.

-This stresses the potential consequences of lack of verification and the need for a more attentive approach.
+This highlights the potential consequences of a lack of verification and underscores the need for a more thorough verification process.

-Does this sound like an appraisal diploma or appraisal license and certification?
+Does this sound like an appraisal diploma, appraisal license, or certification?
 Yes, it does.

 Review your appraisals and verify the facts: